ippontech/blog-usa/posts/introduction-to-grpc.md

 likely have to use some sort of DNS to reference the host.

-Lots of code samples found in this article are snippets of our previously linked project which can be used as a reference.
-The actual application made available has some other stuff built on top, following familiar spring patterns.
+All of code samples from this article are snippets of our previously linked project which can be used as a reference.
+You can find on the application available on repository, shared on this article, some additional configurations related to the familiar spring patterns.
 Among other things, we have a `@Configuration` class which is used to configure our gRPC server to be running inside our spring application.
 In this configuratioon, `DerivativeCalculatorService` houses our previously shown derivative logic.

 ```java
 @Configuration